BIOMASS BURNING: it's time to stop the subsidies!

 WHAT CAN WE DO TO STOP THIS??

-It's important that we call on our local MPs to demand that the government stops subsidies for large-scale biomass electricity and doesn’t grant any future ones to Drax or Lynemouth.
+Contact our local MPs: demand that the government stops subsidies for large-scale biomass electricity and doesn’t grant any future ones to Drax or Lynemouth.

 USEFUL CONTACTS